 The senators agree to spare the lives of the guilty men – but they had their fingers crossed behind their backs, it would seem, for they then arrest the conspirators and prepare to torture and execute them.
 (Both a scaffold for execution, and a wheel for torturing the conspirators, usually appear on the stage.)
 To spare his friend from the agonising torture of being broken on the wheel, Jaffeir stabs Pierre, and then stabs himself.
 Belvidera comes on stage, deluded and thinking she sees the ghosts of both men, and then dies.

-Otway, who was a Tory and a royalist, and when he wrote Venice Preserv’d, the Whigs – political enemies of the Tories – were stirring up debate by opposing the heir to the throne, James (brother of King Charles II), on the grounds that he was a Catholic.
+Otway was a Tory and a royalist, and when he wrote Venice Preserv’d, the Whigs – political enemies of the Tories – were stirring up debate by opposing the heir to the throne, James (brother of King Charles II), on the grounds that he was a Catholic.
 Instead, the Whigs favoured the illegitimate (but Protestant) Duke of Monmouth as the successor to the crown when Charles died.
 Might we analyse the central plot of Venice Preserv’d – whereby a group of conspirators plan, but fail, to overthrow the senate – as some sort of allegory for what was going on in Otway’s England?
 Do the conspirators represent the Whigs, in their desire to ‘overthrow’ the status quo?

 Well, partly.
 In his introduction to Venice Preserv’d (included in the great-value anthology of Restoration Plays (Everyman)), Robert G. Lawrence suggests that both the conspirators and the senators represent ‘two kinds of English Whigs’, both of them heavily influenced by the Earl of Shaftesbury.
 Shaftesbury was the leader of the Whigs and a vocal supporter of the Duke of Monmouth as a successor to the throne when Charles II died.
 But, as Lawrence points out, Antonio – one of the corrupt senators whom the conspirators are seeking to overthrow – is also portrayed as similar to Shaftesbury.
 As Lawrence wittily puts it, ‘The drama therefore creates the perplexing situation of Renault (representing Shaftesbury) plotting assiduously to overthrow Antonio (who also represents Shaftesbury).’

-However, analysing Venice Preserv’d as a ‘Whigs seeking to overthrow … more Whigs’ seems a little convoluted and self-defeating idea, given the words of the Epilogue, which acknowledge that the foiled conspiracy that the audience has just seen played out on stage may well be played out in real life.
+However, analysing Venice Preserv’d as a ‘Whigs seeking to overthrow … more Whigs’ seems something of a convoluted and self-defeating idea, given the words of the Epilogue, which acknowledge that the foiled conspiracy that the audience has just seen played out on stage may well be played out in real life.
 The parallels between Antonio and Shaftesbury may be there to provide balanced nuance and to do what great drama so often does: act out the two opposing sides of a debate in a way that takes into account the contradictions and complexities of both sides.
 So although Antonio is Shaftesburylike, it is perhaps going too far to claim therefore that the senators are simply synonymous with the Whigs.
 It’s perhaps more likely that Otway sought to emphasise the shared qualities and similarities between the two sides, without losing the ‘Whigs against Tories’ narrative altogether.
 After all, the ‘Whigs’, as represented by Pierre and Jaffeir, are allowed a noble, even heroic death.
 And of course, the Epilogue makes it clear that the play is designed to serve as a relief but also a warning: the conspiracy from the Whigs has been averted and the conspirators dealt with, but we shouldn’t get too complacent, Otway seems to be saying.